Set up Samba Share on AlmaLinux 9: Best File Sharing

 When you are done, save and close the file.

-Create Samba Share User Group
+Create a Samba Share User Group

 At this point, you need the Samba share user group to access the Private share as specified in the config file above.